Plane inferno: 13 killed as burning Russian passenger jet makes emergency landing at Moscow

-Thirteen people have been killed when a Russian plane exploded into flames as it made an emergency landing at Moscow's main international airport, report local media.
+At least thirteen people were killed when a Russian plane exploded into flames mid-air as it made an emergency landing at Moscow's main international airport.

-A female flight attendant was reportedly among those who died as she helped passengers from the stricken Sukhoi Superjet at Sheremetyevo airport on Sunday.
+Two children are among those confirmed dead following the inferno on the Sukhoi Superjet at Sheremetyevo airport on Sunday, the Russian Investigative Committee said.

 Terrified passengers were seen fleeing the Russian national carrier Aeroflot plane as flames flared from the rear of the aircraft with a reported 78 on board.